Skip to Content

 In some instances, however, it may be appropriate to take your case to trial.
 In those cases, remember it is the prosecutor's burden to prove the case beyond a reasonable doubt.
 The choice of whether to negotiate a plea deal or go to trial is one that is made only after weighing all the potential evidence and evaluating the likely outcomes should one decision or the other be made.

 We have represented many individuals charged with possession with intent to sell in the Las Vegas area and throughout Southern Nevada.
-Call us today at (702) 710-8882 for a free consultation to discuss the facts of your case.

 • Case Dismissed Battery Domestic Violence